22 Nicest Beer Gardens in Edinburgh Updated For 2025

 Due to its prime location between the Tollcross and Bruntsfield, the Blackbird draws a cool crowd.

-It is close to the Kings Theatre which is ideal for those looking to catch some rays and a beer before a show.
+It is close to the King’s Theatre — ideal for those looking to catch some rays and a beer before a show.

 The Blackbird Beer Garden Edinburgh